 If you’re interested in the diversity of that publishing sub-genre, how it developed over time and how it doesn’t conform to the simple formula it often gets tied to (woman + aristocratic overbearing man + hidden secrets + scary house) – check out Lori A. Paige’s The Gothic Romance Wave (2018).
 My aim today though isn’t to enter into a detailed discussion of the ‘Gothic Romance’ in this sense but rather to explore how Heyer and the Gothic are connected in ways which don’t fit within this sub-genre.

 The Gothics above, of course, owe a great deal to the Victorian Gothic, and particularly to Jane Eyre (1847), in terms of aesthetic, plotting and thematic concerns.
 However, this was neither the first nor the last form of the Gothic and is not the form that Heyer was most interested in.
 In keeping with Heyer’s interest more generally in the Regency period and the late 18th and early 19th centuries, her work is far more influenced by the early British Gothic rather than the Victorian evolution of the Gothic.
 (You can find a potted history of the Gothic here.)
 Heyer frequently references writers of this period including Mrs. Radclyffe (sic), Monk Lewis, Robert Southey, Charlotte Smith, Horace Walpole and Clara Reeve.
-She also frequently incorporates elements from these early Gothic texts – kidnaps, attempted usurpations, family secrets, pursued flights across Europe, desperate self-defence – within her narratives.
+She also frequently incorporates elements from these early Gothic texts – kidnappings, attempted usurpations, family secrets, pursued flights across Europe, desperate self-defence – within her narratives.

 Her works are, by and large, not, of course, works of fear and terror or productive of much in the way of horrified shudders.
-They do, however, often incorporate and utilise Gothic elements, show an awareness of and engagement with Gothic texts from that early British Gothic period and often function as Austenesque parodies of the Gothic; Gothic excess is rejected but a Gothic world remains uncovered beneath, as we find in Northanger Abbey (1817).
+They do, however, often incorporate and utilise Gothic elements, show an awareness of and engagement with Gothic texts from that early British Gothic period and function as Austenesque parodies of the Gothic; Gothic excess is rejected but a Gothic world remains uncovered beneath, as we find in Northanger Abbey (1817).
 Catherine Morland’s wild theories about the nature of the crime that has taken place in Northanger Abbey are shown to be false but her ‘Gothic lens’ has helped her to see a more everyday but equally Gothic and horrifying reality – the General’s true character as an avatar of patriarchal oppression in the most literal sense: a cruel husband, a tyrannical father, an immoral cash-grabbing man who is more than happy to throw a girl out of his house in the middle of the night for someone else’s lies.
 Similar realities often lie below the light-hearted surface of Heyer’s novels: realities she lets us glimpse before taking us back to our happy ending.

 I’ll be discussing this more in the class but let me for now leave you with a little potted guide to some of Heyer’s most Gothic works across a range of the genres she worked in.
 Enjoy reading and do report back!